-You must now consider what verdict to render on the question whether there is a nexus, that is a connection, between property that the asset forfeiture allegation of the Indictment alleges shall be forfeited to the United States and the offense for which you have already found Defendant Terry Boll guilty.
+You must now consider what verdict to render on the question whether there is a nexus, that is a connection, between property that the asset forfeiture allegation of the Superseding Indictment alleges shall be forfeited to the United States and the offense[s] for which you have already found the defendant William Robert Joseph Reed guilty.

-You are instructed, however, that your previous finding that Defendant is guilty of committing the offense alleged in the Indictment is final, conclusive, and binding.
-Because you are bound by your previous finding that the defendant is guilty, I direct you not to discuss in your forfeiture deliberations whether the defendant is guilty or not guilty of the knowing possession of child pornography offense.
+You are instructed, however, that your previous finding that the defendant is guilty of committing the offense[s] alleged in the Superseding Indictment is final, conclusive, and binding.
+Because you are bound by your previous finding that the defendant is guilty, I direct you not to discuss in your forfeiture deliberations whether the defendant is guilty or not guilty of [list the crime(s) for which convicted].